ortus-docs/commandbox-docs/usage/system-settings.md

 server set web.host=${SERVER_HOST:localsite.dev}
 ```

-This does assume that your default value will never contain a colon!
-Also do not use inner single quotes for environment variable name nor the default value.
+This does assume that your system setting name will never contain a colon!
+Also do not use inner single quotes for system setting name nor the default value.

 ## Lookup Order